Recognition of prior learning and experience

 What is it?

-RPLE is relevant training that can meet some of your education and training requirements in the FSP.
-If eligible, we'll offer you RPLE which can reduce your total program time.
+RPLE is relevant training that can meet some of your education and training time requirements in the FSP.
+If your application is successful, it will reduce your total program time, allowing you to sit exams after 18 months in the education phase, subject to the completion of other requirements.

-RPLE is available as credit for a total of six months of the FSP, shortening your education and training phase from 24 months to 18 months (a maximum of 26 calendar weeks).
+RPLE is available as credit for up to, or a maximum of, six months of the FSP, shortening your education phase from 24 months to 18 months (a maximum of 26 calendar weeks).
 Your determined program length remains the same whether you are working part-time or full-time in general practice.
 However, if you are working part-time, it may take you longer to meet exam and Fellowship eligibility requirements.

 RPLE process